jacksondrenth/jacksondrenth/README.md

-### Hi there 👋
+### Hi there 👋, I'm Jackson Drenth

-I am Jackson Drenth, a current Sophomore graduating in 3 years, May 2025 at Creighton University as a FinTech and BIA: IT Track Major.
-I'm currently in the process of bettering myself and starting projects that will both push what I learn and show my skills.
-I am currently working on learning TensorFlow and using that create better ML algorithms for fun side projects.
+📖 Current Sophomore at Creighton University, I am graduating in 3 years, May 2025 with a BSBA in FinTech & BIA: IT Track 💼 Intern at Milli Bank creating data driven insights to increase the user experience 🔍 Looking for internships that will challenge my abilites, open to relocation 📝 Learning Machine Learning in TensorFlow & PyTorch and AI integration & Prompt Engineering

 ![linkedin](https://img.shields.io/badge/LinkedIn-0A66C2?style=for-the-badge&logo=LinkedIn&logoColor=white) = www.linkedin.com/in/jacksondrenth